 I know this is over the top with simplicity, but basically, when you pitch, your body has to use every inch of every muscle and muscle group as it is designed to function at the top end of each/their mechanical advantage.
 Hence the reason for Dirtberry mentioning voluntarily forearm pronate your pitch types.
 In other words, by pronating, you’re actually allowing your triceps to accept more of the load supporting your pitch and your arm’s motion into that pitch.

-Coach Baker thanks a lot for your very informative answer. lots of useful information yet easy to understand and keep in mind. been getting same thing for a while now…
+Coach Baker thanks a lot for your very informative answer. lots of useful information yet easy to understand and keep in mind. i’ve been having similar thing a while ago and i was thinking to buy injectable steroids as i heard that this can help. never done it though but i’m thinnking. and i’m very thankful to your post. been getting same thing for a while now…

 Thank you for your kind words.
 Although I fully understand the process and the complexities involved in choreographic and physical dynamics of the pitching process - everyone is very unique to that process.

 One of my very first jobs was bringing along what we called “sponsored futures.”
 These players didn’t really have “it” to be on the “books”, but, they showed enough promise to bring along during the season.
 Now in some leagues this is not permitted because of abuses just waiting to happen.
 But in any event, it taught me a valuable lesion in human dynamics and missteps in placing the same template over everybody.